By Wendy Stoltz / Last Modified On January 22, 2023

 Can I use frozen broccoli in an instant pot?

-You might be wondering how to cook frozen broccoli in the instant pot, or if you need to add time.
+You might wonder how to cook frozen broccoli in the instant pot or if you need to add time.
 You don't need to add time if you're using frozen broccoli.
+I tend to stick to fresh broccoli when making Instant Pot Steamed Broccoli.
+I find that even at 0 minutes, the frozen broccoli is on the mushy side.

 How do you make steamed broccoli taste better?

 Did you know that cooking steamed broccoli in Instant Pot helps preserve nutrients?
 Yes!
+We love making this quick and easy instant-pot broccoli; it makes the best-steamed broccoli in an instant pot.

 How much broccoli can I steam in an instant pot?